 Winter (June-Aug) is high season in Queensland; the water can be chilly - at least to Australians - but its temperature rarely drops below 22°C. April through October is peak visibility time for divers.
 Summer is hot and sticky across the state.
 In North Queensland the monsoonal Wet season is from November or December through March or April.
 It brings heavy rains, high temperatures, extreme humidity, and cyclones.
 It's no problem to visit then, and the Wet or "Green" season allows an unusual opportunity to explore this region during a truly balmy time of monsoonal calms.

-Call us on to start planning your vacation to Spicers Balfour or take a look at our itineraries to Queensland
+Call us on 020 3993 8476 to start planning your holiday to Spicers Balfour or take a look at our itineraries to Australia

 Spicers Balfour Hotel offers an urban city escape within the heart of the inner city suburb of New Farm, with the Fortitude Valley and Brisbane CBD on its doorstep.
 This boutique hotel is the perfect place for a stopover in Brisbane.